Year-round school in the United States

-Year-round school is the practice of having students attend school without the traditional summer vacation, which is believed to have been made necessary by agricultural practices in the past, the agrarian school calendar consisted of a short winter and a short summer term, so students could help with planting in the spring and harvest in the fall.
+Year-round school is the practice of having students attend school without the traditional summer vacation, which is believed to have been made necessary by agricultural practices in the past, the agrarian school calendar consisted of a short winter and a short summer could help with planting in the spring and harvest in the fall.
 In cities, schools were open most of the year (In 1842, New York City schools were open 248 days a year, although school attendance was not yet mandatory).
-(Now, as of 2021, there are usually 180 days per total school year.) summers were very hot before air conditioning was invented, so upper class and eventually middle-class families would flee the cities and take their children to the countryside.
-Schools in cities eventually start taking summers off.
+(Now, as of 2024, there are usually 180 days per total school year.)
+Summers were very hot before air conditioning was invented, so upper class and eventually middle-class families would flee the cities and take their children to the countryside, so schools in cities eventually started taking summers off.
 In the late 19th century a push was made for the standardization of urban and rural school calendars, and so the modern system was created.
-Ten percent of US public schools are currently using a year-round calendar.
+10 percent of US public schools are currently using a year-round calendar.
 A research spotlight on year-round education discusses the year-round calendar.
 The basic year-round calendar generates through a 45-15 ratio.
 This refers to students staying in school for 45 days but then getting 15 days of break.
-Students do not receive the traditional Thanksgiving break, Christmas break, spring break, and summer vacation, but instead they have more frequent breaks throughout the entire year.
+Students do not receive the traditional summer vacation, but instead they have more frequent breaks through the entire year.